petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

-reducing waste, improving quality, enhancing innovation, and increasing the speed at which software products and related technology could be created.
+reducing waste, improving quality, enhancing innovation, and increasing the speed at which software products and related technology could be brought into the world.
 At the same time, the
 [pace of scientific innovation appears to be slowing](https://doi.org/10.1257/aer.20180338), with many findings failing to replicate
-(validated in an end-to-end sense, re-acquiring and reanalyzing raw data) or even to be reproduced
+(validated in an end-to-end sense, re-acquiring and reanalyzing raw data) or even reproduce
 (verified by rerunning the same computational processes on the same input data).
-Though the products of science only sometimes include software, and a good amount of progress has been made towards establishing and disseminating scientific computing best practices [3], I believe there is more science can learn from the software field.
+The latter is often caused by technical problems rather than false conclusions, but I believe that if we can solve those technical problems, we'll be able to evaluate the conclusions more clearly.
+I also believe the software world has ideas that can help.

 Here I will focus on one set of practices in particular: those of _Continuous Integration_ and _Continuous Delivery_